shadders/BitcoinWallet/README.md

   - Download BouncyCastle 1.51 or later to 'lib': https://www.bouncycastle.org/
   - Download Simple Logging Facade 1.7.5 or later to 'lib': http://www.slf4j.org/
   - Download leveldbjni 1.8 or later to 'lib': http://repo2.maven.org/maven2/org/fusesource/leveldbjni/leveldbjni-all/1.8/
+  - Download Protocol Buffers 2.5.0 or later to 'lib': https://developers.google.com/protocol-buffers/downloads/.
+You just need the jar file unless you want to recompile paymentrequest.proto (a compiled Protos.java is included in the source directory)
   - Change to the BitcoinWallet directory (with subdirectories 'doc', 'lib', 'classes' and 'src')
   - The manifest.mf, build-list and doc-list files specify the classpath for the dependent jar files.
 Update the list as required to match what you downloaded.
   - Build the classes: javac @build-list
-  - Build the jar: jar cmf manifest.mf BitcoinWallet.jar -C classes BitcoinWallet -C resources GenesisBlock
+  - Build the jar: jar cmf manifest.mf BitcoinWallet.jar -C classes . -C resources .
   - Build the documentation: javadoc @doc-list
   - Copy BitcoinWallet.jar and the 'lib' directory to wherever you want to store the executables.
   - Create a shortcut to start BitcoinWallet using java.exe for a command window or javaw.exe for GUI only.
 For example: